Harrietsham Station

 Usually around May Harrietsham is the starting and finishing point for the famous Bluebell Walk which helps to raise money for the Heart of Kent Hospice.

-Cycle Rides Around Harrietsham
+Cycle rides around Harrietsham

-If you fancy a challenge why not cycle along part of the Pilgrims Way or even the entire 47 miles.
+Pilgrims Cycle Trail - If you fancy a challenge why not cycle along part of the Pilgrims Way or even the entire 47 miles.
 There are picturesque views across the North Downs but a mountain bike is advisable as part of the route is in need of some repair.

 For more information about things to do around Harrietsham, why not take a look at the Explore Kent website.